chovanecm/workshop-spark/scala/task2-flights/README.md

 ___

 #### 1. Look at a data
-  Dataset has two files ```/root/workshop-spark/data/task2``` directory.
+  Dataset has two files in ```/root/workshop-spark/data/task2``` directory.
 First HTML file with description of data and ```airline-delays.csv``` file that represents a comma-separated collection of flight records, one record per line.

   Let's count the number of the record.
   ```